Data generator

 Usage

-When deployed, generators get data from sources and put them either to Items values or to RPC targets.
+When deployed, generators get data from sources and put them either to DCS Items values or to RPC targets.

 A single generator source can send source values to multiple targets.